 The School-Based Health Centers (Teen Clinics) are located at the following Holyoke schools: Holyoke High School North and Dean Campuses, and William R. Peck Middle School.

-Our Teen Clinics (or School-Based Health Centers) are licensed health clinics providing quality, comprehensive health care services on-site in schools.
+Our Teen Clinics (or School-Based Health Centers) are health clinics providing quality, comprehensive health care services on-site in schools.
 We know that healthy students learn better and achieve more.
 We’re here to work together with your Primary Care Provider to offer preventative care and treatment where it is most accessible; students don’t have to leave school and parents don’t have to leave work for appointments.
 Parental consent is required.

 Teen Clinics Clinical Services